-- 1. Level of Service:Adopted Level of Service is 16 Park, Recreation & Open Space points (16 PROS points) per 1,000 population.

-- f.
-Solid Waste: - 1.
-Refuse Collector: Waste Management Inc. of Florida or another provider - 2.
-Solid Waste Provider: Public Works Dept. Municipal Solid Waste Management - 3.
+Level of Service:Adopted Level of Service is 16 Park, Recreation & Open Space points (16 PROS points) per 1,000 population.
+2. Analysis: Part 4: Research and Findings (continued) e.
+Schools:There will not be any impact on school concurrency. f.
+Solid Waste: 1.
+Refuse Collector:Waste Management Inc. of Florida or another provider 2.
+Solid Waste Provider:Public Works Dept Municipal Solid Waste Management 3.
 Level of Service: Zemel Road landfill currently has capacity to dispose of 4.6 million cubic yards of waste.
 The landfill has a projected remaining lifespan to the year 2027.
-An estimated 170 acres for future disposal cells will provide disposal capacity beyond the year 2050. - Solid Waste (Landfill) 5.0 pounds per day per equivalent fulltime resident - Solid Waste (Recycle) 2.2 pounds per day per equivalent fulltime resident - g.
-Drainage: Level of Service:

-New arterials: flood free in the 100-year rainfall event.

-- New and improved collectors: not less than one lane of traffic in each direction above the design high water elevation from a 25-year, 24-hour rainfall. - New local residential streets: designed and constructed with the pavement centerline at or above the design high water elevation resulting from a 5-year, 24-hour rainfall.
+An estimated 170 acres for future disposal cells will provide disposal capacity beyond the year 2050.
+Solid Waste (Landfill) 5.0 pounds per day per equivalent fulltime resident Solid Waste (Recycle) 2.2 pounds per day per equivalent fulltime resident g.
+Drainage: Level of Service: New arterials: flood free in the 100-year rainfall event.
+New and improved collectors: not less than one lane of traffic in each direction above the design high water elevation from a 25-year, 24-hour rainfall.
+New local residential streets: designed and constructed with the pavement centerline at or above the design high water elevation resulting from a 5-year, 24-hour rainfall.
 Storm-water management facilities: in all new subdivisions manage a 25-year, 24-hour rainfall.

-- New parking facilities: maximum temporary detention depth of nine inches (9") resulting from a 5-year, 24-hour rainfall. - New development on existing platted lots (except single-family, duplex, and triplex dwellings): on-site storm-water management for a 25-year, 24-hour rainfall.
+New parking facilities: maximum temporary detention depth of nine inches (9") resulting from a 5-year, 24-hour rainfall.
+New development on existing platted lots (except single-family, duplex, and triplex dwellings): on-site storm-water management for a 25-year, 24-hour rainfall.
 Analysis: The SW Florida Water Management District and the Community Development Department review storm-water management plans on a project specific basis.

-17. Capital Improvements Program:

-Are any updates to the CIP required because of this petition?......
-No

-18. Intergovernmental Coordination:

-This application does not require comments from any other government or agency; however, planning staff did send a notice to the City of Punta Gorda.
+17. Ca pital Improvements Program: Are any updates to the CIP required because of this petition? tergovernmental Coordination: Does this amendment require comments from, or coordination with, jacent governments or other governmental agencies? pla This application does not require comments from any other government or agency; however, anning staff did send a notice to the City of Punta Gorda.
+19. Ha s a public hearing been held on this property within the last year?No